 2. Exercise Regularly

-Exercise is one of the best things you can do for yourself while you’re pregnant.
-It has numerous physical benefits, one of them being that it can help stave off back pain.
+Exercise and stretching are some of the best things you can do for yourself while you’re pregnant.
+Exercise has numerous physical benefits, one of them being that it can help stave off back pain.

 The good news is your exercise doesn’t even have to be vigorous to make a big difference.
 Even a 20-minute walk once a day can have huge benefits.
 Simply moving your body will help to strengthen your muscles and may allow you to keep back pain at bay.

-Unless otherwise advised by your doctor, continue your exercise routine all the way through to the conclusion of your pregnancy — modifying as necessary, of course.
+Unless your doctor advises otherwise, continue your exercise routine through to your baby’s birth — modifying as necessary, of course.
 Muscles can atrophy quickly, and if you’re accustomed to working out regularly but then cease to do so in the final weeks, you may notice back pain appear that you’d previously managed to keep at bay.